ricardozanini/tenkichannel/rain-forecast-process/README.md

-# Umbrella Carry Decision Process :umbrella:
+# Rain Forecast Process :umbrella:

-A sample process using [Kogito JBPM and Drools Runtimes](https://github.com/kiegroup/kogito-runtimes) to help you decide if it's worth carrying an umbrella based on your location's weather forecast.
+A sample process using [Kogito Runtimes](https://github.com/kiegroup/kogito-runtimes) to help you decide if it's worth carrying an umbrella based on your location's weather forecast.

 ## How to use